fwangboulder/InterviewPractice/README.md

 ###6.
 If you were to start your full-stack developer position today, what would be your goals a year from now?

-I will never stop to improve and update my skills.
  One year from now, I believe I will have made the best practices of what I have known in your company.
-I am so excited that I will have the opportunity to join an ambitious and inclusive workplace.
+I will make my contribution to create a unique and better form of commerce powered by technology.
 I will probably have learned a lot from company colleagues and I am always ready to help other people to learn and grow too.
+When I talk to people, I will tell them proudly if it exists in the world, it probably is for sale in my company.
+I might also tell them how hard my colleagues and I work to make them have awesome experience to sell or buy.
 In addition to the job, I will finish most courses required by the online Master of Science in Computer Science of Georgia Tech University in my spare time.
 I want to learn more and dive deeper.
 With all the skills I have, I want to build my personal website which displays all my achievements and study progress to public.
 I always want to show my new skills and use it.
+I will never stop improving myself in my whole life.

+######Note: Answers are only for a specific job posting.